-For intermediate values of $\theta$, the behavior interpolates smoothly between these limits: as one moves away from the black hole geometry, the solutions that follow the black lines (\eg, the brown curve) join to a set of solutions that are very close to the disconnected solution of the black hole - they go vertically upwards.
+For intermediate values of $\theta$, the behavior interpolates smoothly between these limits: as one moves away from the black hole geometry, the solutions that follow the green line (\eg, the orange line) join to a set of solutions that are very close to the disconnected solution of the black hole - they go vertically upwards in the left-hand plot.
 These are solutions with two almost straight strings tied by a string along $r_0$ of the metric.
 Since they emerge smoothly from the disconnected solution we know that the string tension grows from zero as $\theta$ grows from $0$.
-At small separations there are also Coulomb-like solutions.
+At short separations the potential retains its Coulombic form.
 Whereas for the black hole there is a first order transition to a deconfined state for growing separation, here there is a first order transition to a small string tension.
 As $\theta$ increases further, the first order transition becomes less and less pronounced before disappearing to a smooth transition from Coulomb to confined around $0.25 \pi/2$.